eiskalteschatten/developers-notebook-electron/README.md

 - [ ] Search for projects, to dos, issues

 ### 0.3.0
+- [ ] Dashboard
+    - [ ] Logo?
+    - [ ] Links to creating new projects, clients, to dos and issues
+    - [ ] List of projects, to dos and issues due within the next week
 - [ ] Tools (color picker/converter, image and file compression, etc)
 - [ ] Bookmarks
     - [ ] Pagination